 We have some details on the Core i9 motherboards that have been announced, from Asus, MSI, Gigabyte, ASRock, and EVGA.
 It appears that prices range from $300 to $400 or so.
 Intel said in August that more than 200 X200 motherboards are sitting on store shelves.

 Some of the brands and families include:

 The competition: AMD’s Threadripper

 For much of the last decade, Intel dominated high-end PC computing, and rival AMD struggled to keep up.
 That’s changing.
 AMD debuted its Ryzen processor to global acclaim, though the company’s performance claims came under some scrutiny.
 More recently, the company came out with its own version of the Core i9: Threadripper.

 Right now, Threadripper lags slightly behind Core i9 in core count: 16 cores, 32 threads, compared to the Core i9-7980XL’s 18 cores and 36 threads.
 AMD’s traditional lever, though, is price.
-While Intel is asking enthusiasts to pay through the nose for Core i9 chips, AMD hasn’t yet disclosed all of its Threadripper prices.
+While Intel is asking enthusiasts to pay through the nose for Core i9 chips, AMD’s Threadripper comes at an enormous discount.
 That’s an enormous consideration when buying a chip like the Core i9: What’s its value proposition, and is it better than the competition?

-We’ll keep you updated as more Core i9 news comes out, and we’ll let you know when we post our review.
+We’ll keep you updated as more Core i9 news comes out.

 Updated on Sept.
 29 to include PCWorld’s review of the 18-core Core i9-7980X and 16-core Core i9-7960X and to update the supply situation of the highest-end Core i9 chips.